 Commonly Asked Questions about Bone Broth

-- In addition to these benefits of bone broth, the gelatin it contains has an additional 9 bonus side-effects.
-Stronger, healthier nails.
+In addition to these benefits of bone broth, the gelatin it contains has an additional nine bonus side effects.
+More robust, healthier nails.
 Anti-aging.
 Anti-tumor.
-Arthritis and joint-pain relief.
+Arthritis and joint pain relief.
 Cell-protecting.
-Can alleviate diabetes and lower blood sugar; supports insulin regulation.
-Can improve sleep.
+It can alleviate diabetes and lower blood sugar; it supports insulin regulation.
+It can improve sleep.

-- Drinking plain bone broth by using a coffee mug for your broth provides a reasonable single-serving size.
-Drink the bone broth at least once per day in the morning in lieu of your regular cup of coffee.
+Drinking plain bone broth using a coffee mug for your broth provides a reasonable single-serving size.
+Drink the bone broth at least once daily in the morning instead of your regular cup of coffee.

-- There is no overall consensus among experts on the specific time of day that’s best to drink bone broth, though most suggest consuming it at least daily to reap the health benefits.
+There has yet to be an overall consensus among experts on the specific time of day that's best to drink bone broth, though most suggest consuming it at least daily to reap the health benefits.